linkorb/radvance/doc/permissions.md

 ## RoleProvider

-How does your app know which ROLE a user has?
+How does your app know which ROLE(s) a user has?

 You can support this by implementing the `Radvance\Security\RoleProviderInterface`.
 Using such a class, you can tell the security component which roles a user has based on their username.